 Section 77(a) of the LTMA 2003 requires the inclusion of inter-regional outcomes.
-As part of the development process consultation with Horizons Regional Council led to identification of the following inter-regional outcome 8.1: Improved safety, efficiency and reliability of road, public transport and freight links to the north of the region.
+Consultation with Horizons Regional Council led to identification of the following inter-regional outcome:

+8.1: Improved safety, efficiency and reliability of road, public transport and freight links to the north of the region.